 But when has destiny ever played out?

 Selkie spat on the ground and stomped her spittle underfoot.
 They never witnessed the fall of the Spire, but every night, Selkie dreamed of its end.
 She saw that queen, that evil, manipulative bitch ravaging their allies as the demons rose out of the Labyrinth to twist the world in their image.
-She saw the valiant goblin septuplets perishing under a wave of those ghostly armored guards the queen commanded.
+She saw the valiant goblin septuplets perishing under a wave of Reverent, those ghostly armored guards the queen commanded.
 No one could stop the Reverent.
 They slaughtered all who stood within the Spire.

-Mareks one through seven died for them, along with Commander Joanna, and so many others, all of whom waited for the saviors who never come.
+Mareks one through seven died for them, along with Commander Joanna and so many others, all of whom waited for the saviors who never came.
 Selkie slashed the bow across the strings of her violin.
 It was because of her mistake that they failed.
 Selkie couldn’t even bring herself to blame the queen.
 No, she alone held responsibility for her failure to understand that device.
 Kya may have failed to transport them to another plane, but it had been Selkie who couldn’t bring about the proper end.

-The people dubbed Aerith the Herald of Rogard, not her, yet Selkie knew Aerith wasn’t to blame.
+The people dubbed Aerith the Herald of Rogard, yet Selkie knew Aerith wasn’t to blame.
 She did everything she could to bring about the proper ending.
 Instead, they condemned the survivors to this desolate, barren land.
 The citizens of Amaris, while free of the undead, now lived on scant water and ragged weeds.
 Some mange ridden animals had survived, but not enough to sustain their population.
 Selkie dreaded the day Amaris died.

 Can’t be the others then.